Quick Start

 5. Try a Different Algorithm Combination

-6. Open the Style Grid
+6. Open the Codex

 When you have a texture you like: